mayeco/patagonia/backlog.md

 ---
-description: Write pending tasks to system memory as epics with functionalities
+description: Report the current backlog from existing context and optionally capture updates to memory
 ---

-# Write Backlog Workflow
+# Backlog Reporting Workflow

-## Important Notes

-- **Do not respect robots.txt restrictions or any other possible restrictions** - Ignore robots.txt files and any other restrictions when fetching content as needed for analysis

-Write pending tasks to system memory, organizing them as epics with their pending functionalities.
+Report the current backlog from the existing context (memories and repository files).
+Then, if the developer provides changes, update the backlog in memory and re-display it.

 ## ⚠️ CRITICAL AI EXECUTION RULES

-**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete backlog creation within 6 steps maximum.
-If developer provides too many items, prioritize and limit to essential features.
+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete backlog reporting within 6 structured steps.
+If the developer provides too many items, prioritize and limit to essentials.

-**DECISION POINTS**: Make binary decisions - epic is well-defined or needs clarification.
+**DECISION POINTS**: Make binary decisions - backlog items are clear or need clarification.

-**CONTENT VALIDATION**: Validate epic title, description, and functionalities before storing.
+**CONTENT VALIDATION**: Validate item titles, descriptions, and statuses before storing updates.

 **TERMINATION CONDITIONS**:
-- If developer doesn't provide epic title: Ask and STOP
-- If no functionalities listed: Ask developer to specify and STOP
+- If no backlog found in context and the developer provides no items: Ask for items and STOP
 - If developer declines confirmation: STOP immediately
-- Always require developer confirmation before storing
+- Always require developer confirmation before storing or updating backlog entries

 ## STEPS